aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/2000-create-construct-hub.md

 - For access inside of an Intranet or private networks, disable your CloudFront distribution and provide access to the origin S3 bucket through an internal Application Load Balancer using interface endpoints on AWS PrivateLink for Amazon S3.
   {{% /notice %}}

-{{% notice warning %}}
-Before you begin, make sure you have gone through the steps in the [Prerequisites](/15-prerequisites.html) section.

-You must also have Docker running and Yarn installed in your dev environment to complete this walkthrough.
-{{% /notice %}}

 ### Create Construct Hub Stack

 As an Internal Construct Hub Administrator, the first step is to create an instance of Construct Hub in an AWS Account.
-Before we can use the Construct Hub library in our stack, we need to install the npm module:
+Before we can use the Construct Hub library in our stack, we need to install the npm module in our project:

 {{<highlight bash>}}
 npm install construct-hub
 {{</highlight>}}

 By default, Construct Hub has a single package source configured, which is the public npmjs.com registry.
 However, it also supports CodeArtifact repositories and custom package source implementations.
-For our purposes, we will create a CodeArtifact domain and repository to add as a package source to our internal Construct Hub.
+For our purposes, we will create a CodeArtifact domain and repository to add as a package source for our Internal Construct Hub.

 Create a new file under `lib/internal-construct-hub-stack.ts` with the following code: